katherinejlu/ece3400/Milestone2.md

-We decided that because the long range sensors were more unpredictable, and because we thought the short range sensors would be able to more accurately predict when the robot was approaching a wall, we decided to implement wall detection using short range sensors.
+We decided that because the long range sensors were more unpredictable, and because we thought the short range sensors would be able to more accurately predict when the robot was approaching a wall, we would implement wall detection using short range sensors.
 Our code for this is shown below: